Log Analytics and SIEM for Enterprise Security Operations and Threat Hunting

 Threat hunting is the process of proactively searching for cyber threats within the network that may have avoided detection by traditional security tools.

-- SIEM tools alert SecOps teams about active security threats and may point to Indicators of Compromise (IoCs) - but they’re usually not the most cost-effective way to parse retroactive log data for latent threats.
+• SIEM tools alert SecOps teams about active security threats and may point to Indicators of Compromise (IoCs).
+They’re usually not the most cost-effective way to parse retroactive log data for latent threats.

-- Deploying Log analytics for security operations and threat hunting enables SecOps teams to proactively search through archival data, uncover early threat indicators, and successfully mitigate cyberattacks - even before a truly malicious payload is delivered.
+Deploying log analytics for security operations and threat hunting enables SecOps teams to proactively search through archival data, uncover early threat indicators, and successfully mitigate cyberattacks - even before a malicious payload is delivered.

 Forensic Analysis

-Forensic analysis refers to the investigative process conducted by SecOps teams to uncover and document the course, culprits, causes, and consequences of a cyber security incident.
+Forensic analysis refers to the investigative process conducted by SecOps teams.
+It uncovers and documents the course, culprits, causes, and consequences of a cyber security incident.

-- Log analytics solutions like ChaosSearch allow SecOps teams to fully index and search log data in long-term storage, making them the ideal solution for forensic analysis applications.
-We use proprietary indexing technology to massively compress your log files, then transform your Amazon S3 into a fully activated data lake with full querying capabilities and cost-effective unlimited data retention.
+• Log analytics solutions like ChaosSearch allow SecOps teams to fully index and search log data in long-term storage, making them the ideal solution for forensic analysis applications.
+ChaosSearch uses proprietary indexing technology to massively compress log files, then transform Amazon S3 and Google GCS into a fully activated data lake with full querying capabilities and cost-effective unlimited data retention.

 Using SIEM and Log Analytics for SecOps